 Projects I own end-to-end — from initial scope and architecture through to deployment and handoff.

-I transitioned into frontend development in 2022, working at Navarra Lab across projects for cultural institutions, startups, and e-commerce brands in Berlin and Kraków.
-Since 2024 I also take on freelance work, delivering full-stack applications from scope to production.
+I transitioned into web development in 2021, working at Navarra Lab across projects for cultural institutions, startups, and e-commerce brands in Berlin and Kraków.
+In 2024 when I felt confident enough I also started taking on freelance work, delivering full-stack applications from scope to production.
 I gravitate toward complex interfaces, accessibility challenges, and modernizing legacy systems.
 I'm currently exploring AI technologies and building applications with integrated LLM agents.

 When I'm not coding, you'll find me behind the decks — DJing is how I stay connected to the music and events world I came from.
 For resetting, I chase wind and waves: kitesurfing and surfing are my way of switching off completely.
 Based between Kraków and Warsaw, bilingual in English and Polish.